Gyrfalcon: Dietary biology

 The gyrfalcon was originally thought to be a bird of tundra and mountains only; however, in June 2011, it was revealed to spend considerable periods during the winter on sea ice far from land.
 It feeds only on birds and mammals, the latter of which it takes more regularly than many other Falco species.
 Like other hierofalcons, it usually hunts in a horizontal pursuit, rather than with the peregrine's speedy stoop from a height.
 Most prey is killed on the ground, whether they are captured there, or if the victim is a flying bird, forced to the ground.
 The diet is to some extent opportunistic, but a majority breed and hunt coinciding with ptarmigan and seabird colonies.
-Avian prey can range in size from redpolls around 20 g to geese and capercaillies up to 4 kg in weight, but rock ptarmigans (Lagopus mutus) and willow grouses (L. lagopus) are often chief prey in the tundra.
+Avian prey can range in size from redpolls around 20 g to geese and capercaillie up to 4 kg in weight, but rock ptarmigan (Lagopus mutus) and willow grouse (L. lagopus) are often chief prey in the tundra.
 Seabirds such as auks, gulls and seaducks may predominate in coastal areas, and waders and ducks such as mallards (Anas platyrhynchos) on wetlands.
 Other avian prey include corvids, smaller passerines, doves, and other birds of prey.

 Mammalian prey can be locally important, mainly Arctic ground squirrels (Spermophilus parryii) and Arctic hares (Lepus arcticus), and occasionally Norway lemming (Lemmus lemmus) in peak years.
 Due to the limit of load that they can carry, gyrfalcons mainly take young hares, but both male and female falcons can take down adult hares up 4.5 kg in weight and bring dismembered pieces to their nest.
 Other mammalian prey can include mice, water voles, muskrats, stoats, minks, Arctic fox pups, and rarely also bats.
 Prey other than birds and mammals are extremely rare, but brown trout (Salmo trutta) have been recorded as prey.